agnesoft/adb/documentation/high_level_design.md

 - Unlimited horizontal nad vertical scalability.
 - ACID compliance.
 - Platform independent.
-- Platfomr inoperable (write on one platform, read on another).
+- Platform inoperable (write on one platform, read on another).

 ## Existing Solutions

 Some of the requiremnts can be met with [NoSQL databases](https://en.wikipedia.org/wiki/NoSQL).
 There are many variants of such databases but one particular type is well suited for addressing most of the above mentioned problems - [graph database](https://en.wikipedia.org/wiki/Graph_database).
 The existing graph databases (e.g. [Neo4J](https://neo4j.com/) or [OrientDB](https://www.orientdb.org/) however do not fulfill all of the requirements.
 They do not offer bindings for many programming languages (e.g. C++).
-They use their own text based query language.
+They use their own text based query language (e.g. Cypher).
 They do not offer an embedded solution.
 They are not ACID compliant etc.

 ## Agnesoft Database (ADb)